The University of Kansas School of Law has been preparing students to be outstanding members of the legal profession since 1878.

 Diversity, Equity & Inclusion

-KU Law values diversity in its student body.
+KU Law values diversity in its student community.
 Through events, co-curricular programs, student organizations and other initiatives, the law school is dedicated to fostering a welcoming environment for all members of the KU Law community.